-Begin by double-clicking the mouse on the MC7 icon.
-The program automatically opens a circuit window and names it CIRCUIT1.
-Using the mouse, select the Component menu, then Analog Primitives, then Waveform Sources, and finally, select Pulse Source.
+Begin by double-clicking the mouse on the MC8 icon.
+The program automatically opens a new circuit window and names it CIRCUIT1.
+Using the mouse, select the Component menu, then Analog Primitives, then Waveform Sources, and finally, select Voltage Source.